DuttaAB-dev/Tomato-food-delivery/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+First you need to have [nodemon](https://www.npmjs.com/package/nodemon) installed on your system along with node js and mongodb.

+Go to the backend folder and then run the following command to install all dependencies for the backend:

+### `yarn install`

+Then start the backend with the following command:
+### `nodemon start`

+Then go back to the project directory and run the following command to install all the project dependencies:

+### `yarn install`

-In the project directory, you can run:t
+In the project directory, you can run:

 ### `npm start`